 Poison ivy, poison oak and poison sumac are common causes of seasonal, allergic contact dermatitis (rash).
-As many as seven out of every ten people has a reaction after an exposure to these plants.
+As many as seven out of every 10 people has a reaction after an exposure to these plants.
 This reaction may range from mild, localized redness and itching to severe blisters and swelling over the entire body.
-If your child is exposed, the severity of his symptoms will depend his degree of sensitivity, the amount of contact he had with the plant and the areas of skin involved.